ertis-research/kafka-ml/README.md

 By default, Kafka-ML will be deployed using our images at DockerHub.
 These images have been built for CPU and GPU and you can choose the one you prefer from modifying `backend-deployment.yaml`, `pth-executor-deployment.yaml` and `tf-executor-deployment.yaml` files, being by default the CPU version.

 ### Troubleshooting
 Depending of Kubernetes and Docker version, there is a possibility that some errors may be encountered due to lack of permissions during the deployment of models for training and inference.
 In order to solve this,  The `permissions-fix.yaml` file is given in the repository.
-You just need to create the new resources using `kubectl apply -f permissions-fix.yaml`
+You just need to create the new resources using `kubectl apply -f permissions-fix.yaml`, giving permissions in that namespace.
+(Default: `kafkaml`)

 ## Installation and development